alulema/challenge_MLE/docs/challenge.md

 the flexibility and testability of the code.
 - **Scalability and Maintainability:** The architectural choices and code organization strategies are geared towards scalability and ease of maintenance, setting a solid foundation for future enhancements and expansions of the API.

+## API Deployment and Optimization

+### Deployment to AWS Elastic Beanstalk

+#### Process Overview
+The FastAPI application was containerized using Docker and deployed to AWS Elastic Beanstalk.

+#### Key Steps

+1. **Dockerization:** The application was packaged into a Docker container, which included all the necessary dependencies and configurations.

+2. **Elastic Beanstalk Configuration:**

+   * An Elastic Beanstalk environment was set up to host the Docker container.
+   * Configuration parameters, such as instance type, were adjusted to suit the application's needs.

+3. **Deployment:**

+   * The Docker container was deployed to the Elastic Beanstalk environment.
+   * The application was made accessible via a URL provided by Elastic Beanstalk.

+4. **Verification:** Post-deployment, the application was tested to ensure it was running correctly and accessible.

+### ModelService Optimization

+#### Saving and Loading Model

+To enhance efficiency, the `ModelService` was optimized to save the trained model to a file using `joblib`.
+This approach prevents the model from being retrained on every API call.

+#### Implementation Details

+* **Model Serialization:** The trained model is now serialized to a file upon the first training.
+If the saved model file exists, it is loaded directly, bypassing the training process.
+* **Joblib Integration:** The joblib library was used for model serialization due to its efficiency with large NumPy arrays, which are common in machine learning models.

+### Stress Testing
+Post-deployment, stress tests were conducted to assess the application's performance under load.
+The application demonstrated:

+* Stability: Consistent performance without significant degradation under simulated load.
+* Responsiveness: Maintained acceptable response times throughout the testing period.